Spring Garden Revival

 Post-Edging Maintenance & Long-Term Landscape Management in Natick

-Ongoing maintenance is vital for the longevity and appearance of lawn edging in Natick.
-Inspect edges monthly during the growing season and adjust seasonally for frost heaving or settling, which is common in glacial till and clay soils due to freeze-thaw cycles.
-Control weeds and manage adjacent vegetation, coordinating with mowing and fertilization schedules.
-In spring, check for winter damage; in summer, monitor for settling; in fall, remove debris and prepare for winter; and in winter, consider snow removal equipment impacts.
-Plan for material replacement every 5-25 years depending on type and local climate, and integrate edging with broader landscape improvements.
+Ongoing maintenance is essential for lasting results.
+Inspect edges monthly during the growing season and adjust seasonally for frost heaving or settling, which is common in glacial till and clay soils.
+Control weeds and manage vegetation along edges, coordinating with mowing and fertilization schedules.
+In spring, inspect and repair after freeze-thaw cycles; in summer, monitor for settling; in fall, remove debris and prepare for winter; in winter, consider snow removal equipment impacts.
+Plan for material replacement every 5-25 years depending on type and climate exposure, and integrate edging with broader landscape improvements.

 What Neighborhoods Do We Serve Throughout Natick, MA?